Introduction

 API calls are made via the nexus endpoint on your Autify Nexus server.
 For example:

-To make an API call, you will need to pass the access_token that you previously generated as a Bearer token for authorization.
+To make an API call, you will need to pass the client secret as a Bearer token for authorization.

 Example call to api/workspaces